Explorers 2022-2023

 Kim then asked girls what items they should have in a home or camping emergency kit.
 Example questions and samples were provided: What if the power was out, how would you see? (flashlight – spare batteries) How would you keep warm? (foil blanket) What would you eat or drink? (canned food/rain water) How could you collect water? (using piece of foil) How could you make sure water you collected was safe to drink? (you can purchase special water bottles that filter water), etc. etc.

-We then check a compass to find out which direction North was in and then determined which wall faced North, East, West, and South, in the room we were in.
+We then checked a compass to find out which direction North was and then determined which walls faced North, East, West, and South, in the room we were in.

 Pie Making & 3-D Mother’s Day Cards